-This issue arose for consideration in a currently embargoed pre-trial decision 72, in relation to a complainer who was said to have a diagnosis of Borderline Personality Disorder ("BPD".
+This issue arose for consideration in HM Advocate v Selfridge 83 in relation to a complainer who was said to have a diagnosis of Borderline Personality Disorder ("BPD").
 The accused had sought to lead evidence of this from the complainer and a psychologist on the basis that it was an objectively diagnosed medical disorder as a result of which she "displays impulsive behaviour characterised by pathological lying."